Key learning points

 Guidelines for diagnosis

-BTS/SIGN guidelines on the management of asthma include fractional exhaled nitric oxide (FeNO) testing as one of the possible additional tests in cases where there is an intermediate probability of a person having asthma.1 NICE released guidelines in 2017 (updated in 2021) on the diagnosis and management of chronic asthma.
-NICE suggests that all adults aged 17 and over should be offered a FeNO test as well as spirometry (with reversibility if the test shows obstruction) if a diagnosis of asthma is being considered.3 The recommendation for children (aged 5–16) is that they should all perform spirometry with reversibility for obstructive results, and that if this result is inconclusive FeNO should also be performed.3 This guideline addresses the importance of measuring both airway obstruction and inflammation when making a diagnosis of asthma.
+BTS/SIGN guidelines on the management of asthma include FeNO testing as one of the possible additional tests in cases where there is an intermediate probability of a person having asthma.1 NICE released guidelines in 2017 (updated in 2021) on the diagnosis and management of chronic asthma.3 NICE suggests that all adults aged 17 and over should be offered a FeNO test as well as spirometry (with reversibility if the test shows obstruction) if a diagnosis of asthma is being considered.3 The recommendation for children (aged 5–16) is that they should all perform spirometry with reversibility for obstructive results, and that if this result is inconclusive FeNO should also be performed.3 This guideline addresses the importance of measuring both airway obstruction and inflammation when making a diagnosis of asthma.

 Performing FeNO testing